Loading...

 The Location Search panel with a search field and quick categories: Save Location, My Locations, HUB Locations, Fuel, Restaurant and more

 Location Search — type a destination or paste coordinates, browse POI categories, or pick from your saved and HUB locations.
+While a result list is open, its entries show as blue dots on the map; tapping a dot opens the location’s details.

 Routes are always calculated by the on-board DMD Router engine using the offline maps you have installed — so navigation keeps working with no data connection.